 On this day of 2011, Beast (now Highlight), the now-defunct K-pop boy group, released their first full-length album, “Fiction and Fact.”
 Topping the album was the hit song, “Fiction,” which made the group a household name in K-pop.
 Beast’s Fiction and Fact was an explosion upon its release.
 Many k-pop and even non-k-pop fans flocked over it.
 Thus, it became the 5th selling album in Korea in 2011.

 During this time, K-pop and Hallyu wave was still starting to dominate the world.
 Before most mainstream people have embraced K-pop groups like BTS, Beast’s “Fiction and Fact” has already shown us that K-pop is something to take seriously.
-Sadly, during this time of K-pop, many of my peers need more than convincing to appreciate K-pop and all the beautiful things it offers.
+Sadly, during this time of K-pop invasion, many of my peers needed more than convincing to appreciate K-pop and all the beautiful things it offers.

 In K-pop’s earliest times, I, too, have criticized it in my little way.
 I’ve always loved the genre–I’m a legitimate fan of their glitz and glamor, good looks, and candy pop songs, but I’ve never got to the point of genuinely taking them seriously, except perhaps for one of the first K-pop boy groups I adore, BIGBANG.